|

 Micheal Kors and Tom Ford.

-first recycled menswear collection in Paris which went on to become
+recycled menswear collection in Paris which went on to become very

-very successful in Japan, the most competitive designer market in the
+successful in Japan, the most competitive designer market in the world.

-world.
-Working in collaboration with the country's master retailers of
+Working in collaboration with the country's master retailers of the

-the time including Midwest, Revolution, Galf, Memphis, Basement, Lift
+time including Midwest, Revolution, Galf, Memphis, Basement, Lift and

-and Isetan, Small's recycled clothing was sold in over 40 cities,
+Isetan, Small's recycled clothing was sold in over 40 cities, prompting

-prompting an editor of a leading magazine in 1997 to say he had become
+an editor of a leading magazine in 1997 to say he had become the number

-the number one designer for young men in Japan.
-At the same time, his
+one designer for young men in Japan.
+At the same time, his women's

-women's collections counted Winona Ryder, Halle Berry, Tori Spelling
+collections counted Winona Ryder, Halle Berry, Tori Spelling and

 changing, heavily influenced by the new growing dominance of large